 The state of Iowa has established regulations and procedures for the sale of water systems.
 Under this regulation, the state of Iowa requires that any water treatment system that is sold in the state first be certified by an independent, third-party testing agency, such as NSF, before the system can be considered eligible for sale in Iowa.
-NSF Standard 42 (aesthetic effects) and Standard 53 (health effects) would specifically apply to our purification elements.
+NSF Standard 42 (aesthetic effects) and Standard 53 (health effects) would specifically apply to our filtration elements.

 Once NSF certification has been obtained, the state of Iowa additionally requires that systems further be registered with the Iowa Department of Public Health One major problem arises because each flexible configuration we offer is considered by the state of Iowa to be a distinct and separate system that must be certified independently.
 Under Iowa legislation the expense required to certify each system is $800.00 per configuration.